CarlSAZ/BU-ECE-530-self-driving-robot/README.md

 ## Submodules

 ### Authentication
 Implements a basic authenticator to restrict access to the autonomous vehicle.
+[Read Further](/Authentication/INFO.md)

 ### Navigation
 This submodule keeps track of navigation steps in a lookup database.
-Direction steps will be either entered via manual entry, or by piping input from a mapping service such as google maps.
+Direction steps will be either entered via manual entry, or by piping input from a mapping service such as google maps.[Read Further](/navigation/INFO.md)

 ### Obstacle Detections
 Stores reports of obstacles or collision alerts in a database.
 These can then be fetched by an obstacle avoidance module (TBD).
+[Read Further](/ObjectDetection/INFO.md)

 ### Sensors
 Basic templates for potential camera or Lidar units.
+[Read Further](/Sensors/INFO.md)

 ### Steering
 Self contained resful api to control the main steering component.
+[Read Further](/steering/INFO.md)